 Partitioning could help, for example, if you have multi-national teams with different language content, separate product or field marketing teams, multiple business units or even restricted content for different levels of the organisation.

-Read on to find out how partitioning could change things for you, as well as some caveats you need to know about.
+Read on to find out how HubSpot's latest content marketing tool could change things for you, as well as some caveats you need to know about.

 First up, you might be confused about whether partitioning is available in the HubSpot Professional package as well as HubSpot Enterprise.
 The answer is that there are some partitioning elements in Sales Professional, but the new team partitioning capabilities are in Enterprise.